-Dave has been an educator and administrator with a total of 31 years of independent school experience.
+Dave has been an educator and administrator with over 30 years of independent school experience.
 He brings great experience across the capacities that are important to Headwaters—educational excellence, growing schools while maintaining and improving the quality of the educational experience, admissions, marketing and fundraising.
 Dave was a Klingenstein Fellow at Columbia University’s Teachers College and holds a graduate degree in education from Lesley College in Cambridge, MA and a Certificate of Advanced Graduate Study from Oxford University, England.

 At HWA since 2018

 Abby is originally from Northern Michigan.
 She spent five years in Driggs, Idaho before moving with her husband to Bozeman in 2008.
 She is currently our physical education and outdoor education instructor.
 She also serves as our student advisor and student council sponsor.
 She loves sports, being outside, and traveling.
 “I enjoy working for a school with Headwaters Academy’s reputation and having a great time with the students.”
 She enjoys spending downtime with her husband, son Brewer, and daughter Page.
 Abby has a B.A. from Ferris State University in Recreational Leadership and Management.